codepath/android_guides/Defining-The-ActionBar.md

 actionBar.hide();
 ```

 You can also change many other properties of the ActionBar not covered here.
-See the [Extended ActionBar Guide](https://github.com/thecodepath/android_guides/wiki/Extended-ActionBar-Guide) for more details.
+See the [[Extended ActionBar Guide|Extended-ActionBar-Guide]] for more details.

 ### Adding Action Items